tyketchum/dr-longevity/README_FIRST.md

 ## 🎉 You're Almost There!

-Just follow the instructions in `SUPABASE_SETUP_INSTRUCTIONS.md` and you'll have a fully automated, cloud-based fitness dashboard in 15 minutes.
+Just follow the instructions in `SUPABASE_SETUP_INSTRUCTIONS.md` and you'll have a fully automated, cloud-based fitness app in 15 minutes.

 No more manual syncing.
 No more database commits.
 Just automatic, always-up-to-date data!